Soli Deo gloria

 Tuffnut took this act on his sister as a personal offense and grabbed Fishlegs' bowl and threw it at Snotlout.
 Astrid decided that Snotlout needed help, even though he did start all this himself, and threw her bowl at Tuffnut.

 Let's just say that this started an all-out war.

 The whole hall had exploded into a food flinging place of battle.
 All the tables and benches had been pushed onto their sides, making great places to hide behind.
 Hiccup swore he could see Ack running around with a barrel lid and ladle in place of the normal shield and sword.

 All Hiccup had been hit with was a handful of blackberries that was going to stain his vest if he didn't take care of it soon.
 Like he wanted to have a great, big and black blotch on his clothes.
 He only hoped that those berries were the last thing he was going to be hit with.

 He was wrong, however.
-Even though he was shorter than the upturned table, someone had somehow managed to nick his hair with a loaf of bread, which had gotten relatively hard after sitting in the pantry for probably weeks.
+Even though he was shorter than the upturned table, someone had somehow managed to nick his head with a loaf of bread, which was rock-hard after sitting in the pantry for probably weeks.